brianloveswords/bjb.io-site/_posts/2012-01-31-virtualbox-i-hate-you.md

 I do `npm install` in any folder other than the one shared from the host.

-I'll save you a painful recount of all the crazy shit I went through to find this out, but I eventually learned that everything comes down to symlinks and shared directories.
-I realized that npm was failing at the points when it was trying to symlink binaries from the packages into the node_modules/bin folder.
+I'll save you a painful recount of all the crazy shit I went through to find this out but I eventually learned that everything comes down to symlinks and shared directories.
+I realized that npm was failing at the points when it was trying to symlink binaries from the packages into the `node_modules/bin` folder.

 Reading through
 [this three year old ticket](https://www.virtualbox.org/ticket/818), it seems